- Mario Alvarado

 Multiculturalism is back into the spotlight.
 There are academic and political voices that claim it is a failed project, while others affirm multicultural policies have shown themselves positive for western democracies.
 Nevertheless, there are more fundamental issues that have to be addressed and the opportunity to set the ground for a non-substantialist multiculturalism, that is, a multiculturalism that can truly embrace otherness.
 I want to demonstrate that any supposed incommensurability between communities is based on the idea of modern progress, specially measured by economic criteria; the implicit assumption of history as a teleological process and a substantialist idea of individual and social identity.

-- 2014 MA Philosophy (Distinction), National Autonomous University of Mexico.
+- 2014 MA Philosophy (Hons), National Autonomous University of Mexico.

 - 2011 BA Philosophy, National Autonomous University of Mexico.